mousepawmedia/devdocs/network/source/network/ircbot.rst

 The :code:`#mousepawmedia` and :code:`#mousepawmedia-design` Freenode IRC
 chatrooms are patrolled by our bot, **LukeDMouse**.

-..
-NOTE:: You may remember the prior bot, Hawksnest.
+..  note:: You may remember the prior bot, Hawksnest.
 That bot was run by the
     Phabricator chatbot software, which has been discontinued due to a security flaw.